paullassen/paullassen.github.io/about.md

 nav_order: 200
 ---
 # About
-My name is Paul Lassen and this is my trashfire of a website
+My name is Paul Lassen and this is my website.